xyproto/orbiton/README.md

 * `ctrl-x` - Cut the current line.
 Press twice to cut a block of text (to the next blank line).
 * `ctrl-c` - Copy one line.
 Press twice to copy a block of text.
 Press thrice to copy the current function.
 * `ctrl-v` - Paste one trimmed line.
 Press twice to paste multiple untrimmed lines.
-* `ctrl-space` - Build program, render to PDF or export to man page (see table below).
+* `ctrl-b` - Build program, render to PDF or export to man page (see table below).
-                 For Markdown: toggle checkboxes, or double press to export to HTML.
+             Double press to also run, or to export Markdown as HTML.
-                 In book mode: toggle a checkbox if any, otherwise cycle book mode.
+             In book mode: toggle bold (`**`).
+Toggle a breakpoint in debug mode.
+* `ctrl-space` - Toggle block editing mode, or toggle checkboxes in Markdown.
+In book mode: cycle display/export mode.
 * `ctrl-j` - Join the current line with the next one.
 * `ctrl-u` - Undo (`ctrl-z` is also possible, but may background the application).
 * `ctrl-y` - Redo.